mobizt/ReadyMail/README.md

 The envelope or headers information is available when the `IMAPDataCallback` function is assigned to the search and fetch functions.

-The following envelope information is avaliable when `IMAPCallbackData::isEnvelope` value is `true`.
+The following envelope information is avaliable when `IMAPCallbackData::event()` value is `imap_data_event_search` or `imap_data_event_fetch_envelope`.

-The `IMAPCallbackData::header` object provides the list of message headers (name and value) at `IMAPCallbackData::currentMsgIndex` of the message numbers/UIDs list.
+The `IMAPCallbackData::getHeader()` provides the list of message headers (name and value pair) at the index.

+The `IMAPCallbackData::headerCount()` provides the number of headers that are available.

-The additional information below is available when `IMAPCallbackData::isSearch` value is `true`.
+The additional information below is available when `IMAPCallbackData::event()` value is `imap_data_event_search`.

-The `IMAPCallbackData::searchCount` value provides the total messages found (available when `IMAPCallbackData::isSearch` value is `true`).
+The `IMAPCallbackData::messageFound()` value provides the total messages that have been found.

-The `IMAPCallbackData::msgList` provides the array or list of message numbers/UIDs.

-The list of message in case of search, can also be obtained from `IMAPClient::searchResult()` function.
+The list of message in case of search, can be obtained from `IMAPClient::searchResult()` function.

 The maximum numbers of messages that can be stored in the list and the soring order can be set via the second param (`searchLimit`) and third param (`recentSort`) of `IMAPClient::search()` function.

-The `IMAPCallbackData::currentMsgIndex` value provides the index of message in the list.
+The `IMAPCallbackData::messageIndex()` value provides the index of message in the list.

-**Content Stream**
+In addition, the information of body or multi-part body is available during envenlope fetching via `IMAPCallbackData::fileInfo()`.

+The `IMAPCallbackData::fileInfo().filename` provides the name of file.

+The `IMAPCallbackData::fileInfo().mime` provides the mime type of file.

+The `IMAPCallbackData::fileInfo().charset` provides the character set of text file.

+The `IMAPCallbackData::fileInfo().transferEncoding` provides the content transfer encoding of file.

+The `IMAPCallbackData::fileInfo().fileSize` provides the size in bytes of file.

+The `IMAPCallbackData::fileCount()` provides the numbers of files that are available in current message.

+**Body or Multi-Part Body Data**

-The following chunked data and its information are avaliable when `IMAPCallbackData::isEnvelope` value is `false`.
+The following `IMAPCallbackData::fileChunk()`, `IMAPCallbackData::fileInfo()` and `IMAPCallbackData::fileProgress()` are avaliable when `IMAPCallbackData::event()` value is `imap_data_event_fetch_body`.

-The `IMAPCallbackData::blob`provides the chunked data.
+The `IMAPCallbackData::fileChunk().data`provides the chunked data.

-The `IMAPCallbackData::dataIndex`provides the position of chunked data in `IMAPCallbackData::size`.
+The `IMAPCallbackData::fileChunk().index`provides the position of chunked data in `IMAPCallbackData::fileInfo().fileSize`.

-The `IMAPCallbackData::dataLength` provides the length in byte of chunked data.
+The `IMAPCallbackData::fileChunk().size` provides the length in byte of the chunked data.

-The `IMAPCallbackData::size` provides the number of bytes of complete data.
-This size will be zero in case of `text/plain` and `text/html` content type due to the issue of incorrect non-multipart octets/transfer-size field of text part reports by some IMAP server.
+The `IMAPCallbackData::fileInfo().fileSize` provides the number of bytes of complete data.
+This size will be zero in case of `text/plain` and `text/html` content type due to the issue of incorrect decoded size reports by some IMAP server.

-If the content stream with `text/plain` and `text/html` types are need be stored in memory, the memory allocation should be re-allocate for incoming chunked data.

-The `IMAPCallbackData::mime` provides the content MIME type.

-The `IMAPCallbackData::filename` provies the content name or file name.

-Both `IMAPCallbackData::mime` and `IMAPCallbackData::filename` can be used for file identifier.

 There is no total numbers of chunks information provided.
-Then zero from `IMAPCallbackData::dataIndex` value means the chunked data that sent to the callback is the first chunk while the last chunk is delivered when `IMAPCallbackData::isComplete` value is `true`.
+Then zero from `IMAPCallbackData::fileChunk().index` value means the chunked data that sent to the callback is the first chunk while the last chunk is delivered when `IMAPCallbackData::fileChunk().isComplete` value is `true`.

 For OTA firmware update implementation, the chunked data and its information can be used.
 See [OTA.ino](/examples/Reading/OTA/OTA.ino) example for OTA update usage.

-When the `IMAPCallbackData::progressUpdated` value is `true`, the information that set to callback contains the progress of content fetching.
-Because of `IMAPCallbackData::size` will be zero for `text/plain` and `text/html` types content, the progress of this type of content fetching will not available.
+When the `IMAPCallbackData::fileProgress().value` value is `true`, the information that set to the callback contains the progress of content that is fetching.
+Because of `IMAPCallbackData::fileInfo().fileSize` will be zero for `text/plain` and `text/html` file, the progress of this type of content fetching will not available.

-This progress (percentage) information of content fetching is optional and will be available only when user fetched the message.

 The code below shows how to get the content stream and information from the `IMAPCallbackData` data in the `DataCallback` function.